-All wetlands in the Facility Site were noted to contain sediment/toxicant/pathogen retention abilities.
-These wetlands were determined to have some combination of thick layers of organic soils, dense vegetation, a landscape position on concave landforms or gentle gradients, and/or Sites of deep open water capable of trapping sediment/toxicant/pathogens and allowing them to settle out of the water column.
+Wetlands observed in the Wetland Survey Area were noted to contain sediment/toxicant/pathogen retention abilities.
+These wetlands were determined to have some combination of thick layers of organic soils, dense vegetation, a landscape position on concave landforms or on gentle gradients, and/ or sites of deep open water capable of trapping sediment/toxicant/pathogens and allowing them to settle out of the water column.
 Wetlands that provide flood-flow alteration were also considered to exhibit the function of sediment/toxicant/pathogen retention.
 Increased flow regimes caused by flooding events carry increased sediment loads.
-These increased sediment loads are in turn deposited in wetlands that provide the function of flood flow attenuation by disrupting increased flow regimes.
+These increased sediment loads are, in turn, deposited into wetlands that provide the function of flood flow attenuation by disrupting increased flow regimes.